IMechanized/ConstructionBidHub/DEPLOY.md

 ```
 DATABASE_URL=postgresql://user:password@hostname:port/database
 NODE_ENV=production
+SESSION_SECRET=your-secure-random-string
 ```

-Add any other required environment variables from your `.env.example` file.
+Add any other required environment variables from your `.env.example` file, such as:
+- Stripe API keys (if using payments)
+- Email service credentials
+- Any other third-party service credentials

 ### 5. Deploy